vibeus/vibe-website/content/blog/collaborative-meetings-plan/index.md

 An effective collaborative meeting requires taking vigilant notes to capture all the contributors’ ideas and input.
 Not only will these notes keep track of decisions, vision, and solutions, but it creates a reference for future meetings and determining measurable tasks for participants.
 Using an interactive whiteboard is an easy solution for taking notes.

-{{< common/srcset "image-2.jpg" "The Vibe digital whiteboard create opportunities for team collaboration." >}}
+{{< common/srcset "image-2.jpg" "The Vibe digital whiteboard creates opportunities for team collaboration." >}}

 ## How an interactive whiteboard can help in your next collaborative meeting